 Wontian theories maintain that imaginative resistance can be traced to an unwillingness to engage in some sort of prompted imaginative activity: one simply won’t imagine as one has been invited to (Currie 2002a; Gendler 2000a, 2006; Stokes 2006).
 Wontian theories typically take the imaginability puzzle to be fundamental.
 According to them, the default position of authorial authority breaks down because the reader finds it improper to engage in the imaginative activity that is prompted, such as imaginatively taking on morally deviant attitudes.

 Eliminativist theories maintain that there is no such a thing as imaginative resistance per se (Mothersill 2003; Stock 2005; Tanner 1994; Todd 2009).
 Rather, they maintain, the appearance of a philosophical problem arises from the bizarre so-called stories that philosophers have concocted.
 Nothing like the imaginative, fictionality, or phenomenological puzzles arises with narratives and imaginings in ordinary non-philosophical contexts.

 Most recently, philosophers have built on one insight of eliminativist theories—the importance of context—to refine earlier cantian and wontian theories (Brock 2012; Clavel-Vazquez 2018; Liao 2016; Nanay 2010; Stear 2015).
-During the same period, philosophers and psychologists have also started to conduct experimental studies to clarify the contours of imaginative resistance (Black, Capps, & Barnes 2018; Kim, Kneer, & Stuart, forthcoming; Liao, Strohminger, & Sripada 2014).
+During the same period, philosophers and psychologists have also started to conduct experimental studies to clarify the contours of imaginative resistance (Black, Capps, & Barnes 2018; Kim, Kneer, & Stuart, 2018; Liao, Strohminger, & Sripada 2014).

 2. Emotional Response to Fictions